Skip to main content

 The SMETS1 smart meter enrollment process - Your Guide

 If you had a first-generation smart meter installed (this was usually before 2019), you might be aware of the limitations of this version of smart meters when it comes to switching suppliers.
 As not all suppliers were able to communicate with all meter models this meant that you might lose smart functionality of your meters when you switched.
-In order to rectify this a national remote upgrade is currently in progress to make sure all SMETS1 meters will be able to communicate your smart meter usage data to all energy suppliers, much like SMETS 2 meters
+In order to rectify this a national remote upgrade took place to make sure all SMETS1 meters will be able to communicate your smart meter usage data to all energy suppliers, much like SMETS 2 meters

 This process is known as ‘Enrollment and Adoption’ (E&A) and is being managed by the Data Communications Company (DCC)